jpsim/LetterpressPlayer/README.md

 1. Improve performance.
 Analysis takes ~7s on my iPhone 5.
 2. Refactor: this code was written in a few hours and its sense of style is frightening.
-3. Determine most valuable word by taking into account box colours.
-These are already being extracted, just not used.
+3. Improve UI.
+Currently awful.
+4. Improve scoring algorithm to account for making tiles deep blue and finishing a game when a winning word is possible.
+5. Keep a list of played words.
-4. Build a physical iOS testing machine to automate playing.
+6. Build a physical iOS testing machine to automate playing.

 # Disclaimer